1951 Individual Speedway World Championship

 The 1951 Individual Speedway World Championship was the sixth edition of the official World Championship to determine the world champion rider.

-Speedway riders from Sweden, Scotland and Republic of South Africa appeared in the World Championship for the first time.
-Australia's Jack Young became the first British second division rider to win the World Championship.
+Australia's Jack Young won the World Championship.
 Young won a run-off for the title with British rider Split Waterman and fellow Australian Jack Biggs after all three riders had finished on 12 points.

 The 1951 World Final was held before a reported crowd of 93,000 at Wembley Stadium.